vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

 ![image](/assets/2024-01-20/060.png)

 Now, let's have a look at the code behind the **Add...** button.
-We just use an Extension Functions block.
+We use an Extension Functions block.
 Because we used placeholders in the JSON body, the Building Blocks editor automatically offers the right sockets for our dynamic string from the text box.
 After the submission, we reload the list to update the data.
 That's it.

 ![image](/assets/2024-01-20/070.png)